Akashic101/flag-guesser/README.md

    or wrong one and update the score accordingly.
 3. If the user chose wrong the correct country will also be displayed

+## Patch Notes

+**Version 0.2.1**
+* Removed chance of duplicates occurring
+  * (Please report back if you notice less repeating countries)
+* Added better end-card after a game
+* Added score
+* Added more countries
+* Added hint-button
+  * The hint is currently - unless in very rare cases - only the capital of the country.
+These will gradually be replaced with a better fitting fact about the country (suggestions welcome)

+**Version 0.2.0**
+* Added score and stats
+* Cleaned up build-process and dependencies

+**Version 0.1.0**
+* Added selectable continents
+* Added 1.minute game
+* Improved mobile layout
+* Improved UI/UX

+## Roadmap
+* Show breakdown on scoreboard of how many countries in each continent the user guessed correctly
+* Add better hints for each country
+* Further minimize the chance of repeating countries
+* More game-modes

 ## Installation

 There are two ways to install and run FG